Tickets for THE LUME Indianapolis also give you full access to the Newfields Campus.

 Marion County students, in grades K-12, receive free admission to campus if visiting for a school assignment.

-Free general admission is limited to the cardholder at participating institution.
 Museum hours and participation varies.
 Excludes special exhibitions, ticketed shows and fundraising events.
 Not to be combined with other offers.

 Throughout the seasons, we provide complimentary admission tickets to community partners inviting our neighbors to visit Newfields for programs for families and a chance to engage with art and nature.